keerthikumarn/my-js-learning/04-DOM/01dom/readme.md

-## _Objects in JavaScript_
+## _Introduction to the DOM in JavaScript_
-Objects are an important data type in JavaScript.
-They allow you to store data in a structured, key-value manner.

-### Creating Objects
-There are a few ways to create objects in JavaScript:

 The DOM (Document Object Model) is a programming interface for web documents.
 It represents the page so that programs can change the document structure, style, and content.
-The DOM represents the document as nodes and objects, so that programming languages can interact with the page.
+JavaScript can use the DOM to access and manipulate a web page.

+### Accessing the DOM
+The document object represents the entire web page.
+To access any element on the page, you start with the document object.

 ```
-// Using object literals
+// Get document object
-const person = {
-  firstName: "Keerthi",
-  lastName: "Kumar",
-  age: 39
-};

-// Using the Object constructor
-const person = new Object();
+const document = window.document;
-person.firstName = "Java";
-person.lastName = "Developer";
-person.age = 27;

-// Using an object constructor
-function Person(firstName, lastName, age) {
-  this.firstName = firstName;
-  this.lastName = lastName;
-  this.age = age;
-}
+// Get HTML element by ID
-const person = new Person("Test", "User", 48);
+const section = document.getElementById("main-section");
 ```

-### Accessing Object Properties
-You can access object properties using dot notation or bracket notation:
+### Modifying the DOM
+The DOM provides methods for modifying page elements.
+For example:

 ```
+// Get element
-const employee = {
+const heading = document.getElementById("page-title");
-  firstName: "Keerthi"
-};
-console.log(employee.firstName); // dot notation
-console.log(employee["firstName"]); // bracket notation
+// Modify text
+heading.textContent = "New page title";
+// Modify CSS styles
+heading.style.color = "blue";
 ```

-### Object Methods
+### Creating Elements
-You can add methods (functions inside objects) like this:
+You can create new DOM elements and add them to the page.

 ```
+// Create new element
-const employee = {
+const newDiv = document.createElement("div");
-  firstName: "Kumar",
-  greet() {
-    console.log(`Hello, my name is ${this.firstName}!`);
-  }
-}
-person.greet(); // call the method
+// Add CSS styles
+newDiv.style.cssText = "background: grey; font-size: 20px";
+// Add text content
+newDiv.textContent = "This is a new element";
+// Add to document
+document.body.appendChild(newDiv);
 ```

+#### The DOM allows JavaScript to dynamically modify practically anything about a webpage.
+It is a very powerful tool for building interactive webpages.